twobulls/aws-security-bot/README.md

 ## About

-This tool performs various security checks on an Amazon Web Services account:
+This tool performs various security checks on an Amazon Web Services account to ensure:

 * All IAM users have multi-factor authentication enabled.
 * No S3 buckets have any public permissions.
+* All IAM users' access keys are below a certain age.

 If a violation of those rules is found, it can either print its findings to standard output or send a message to Slack.
 It can even nag IAM users directly if you map their user names to Slack user names.